-With a ‘meaty’ base of walnuts, mushrooms and lentils, this vegan pasta sauce has delicious flavor and texture!
+With a 'meaty' base of walnuts, mushrooms and lentils, this vegan bolognese has delicious flavor and texture!

 This is one of those pasta sauces I will be stocking the freezer with and coming back to time and time again.
 Not only did my kids love it, but my meat-loving husband said it rivalled any meat sauce he's tried.
 Let's call this a huge win!

 - it's freezer-friendly

 - it is kid and meat eater approved...so tasty!

 There are a few steps to this recipe, but watching the video below will make all the steps crystal clear.
 You can find more of my recipe videos on my YouTube channel.

 Don't forget to pin this post to save it for later!